leusonmario/TravisAnalysis/README.md

 </table>
   </li>
   <li>
-  On <i>projectsList</i> file, inform the list of projects to be analyzed.
+  The file <i>projectsList</i> groups the list of projects to be analyzed.
 These projects will be downloaded and saved temporarily.
 Each line represents a project formed by:
     <ul>
     <li>
       The project owner, for example "jpds", and